TWINGSISTER/wordpress-quickstart/README.md

 Deploying WordPress using the Template
 -------------------

-To deploy a fresh WordPress instance, from the web console select _*Add to Project_.
+To deploy a fresh WordPress instance, from the web console select _+Add to Project_.
 Under _Browse Catalog_, select _PHP_.
 You should be presented with options for the templates you loaded.
-Chose
+Choose

 ![Deployment Options](./screenshots/browse-catalog-wordpress.png)